ouspg/CompSec/Lab6_Digital_forensics/README.md

 Police officers start to search Mallorys apartment and technican begins to investigate Mallorys computer which is turned on and logged on.
 After discussing with leading investigator, techican decides to start with dumping volatile memory of computer to his external hard drive.
 Next to Mallorys computer is ordinary USB-memory stick.
 That stick is securely bagged to the evidence box for later inspection.

-But Mallory has some brutal surprise to digital forensic technican: Just as memory dump from volatile memory is secured to investigators external drive, Mallorys computer starts to smoke and soon catches on fire explosively.
+But Mallory has some brutal surprise for digital forensic technican: Just as memory dump from volatile memory is secured to investigators external drive, Mallorys computer starts to smoke and soon catches on fire explosively.
 Technican grabs his drive containing memory dump and runs out of apartment because toxic smoke from melting components is starting to spread fastly.
 Apartment is evacuated fastly and any human casualities are avoided, but Mallorys improvised dead-man-switch - timed icendiary bomb inside computer which he supposedly managed to trigger when he heard police breaking in - has rendered whole machine totally unsalvageable.

 Investigators know that there was so much critical information gone with Mallorys computer, and any hope they have left lies in single memory dump of Mallorys machine and ordinary USB memory stick.